How many times have you needed to prove that design drives business results while battling the perception 'it’s just about aesthetics'?

 Background on Michal

 With a 20-year journey through the design world, Michal Kolasa has made a mark from OLX Group to Chili Piper, a startup valued in the billions.
-Leading a small yet dynamic team, Michal has been instrumental in driving Chili Piper's success, evidenced by over $25 million in ARR and significant product developments throughout 2023.
+Leading a team of 10 designers, Michal has been instrumental in Chili Piper's growth, evidenced by over $40M in ARR.

 5 Tips on how to manage a design team successfully